dsernst/quotes/_posts/2014-08-22-Alan-Kay--The-Future-Doesnt-Have-To-Be-Incremental.md

 Report comments: "hey, you take a lot of shots and miss."
 Gretsy: "Yeah, well, you miss 100% of the shots you don't take, so why not shoot?"

 Also Gretsky: "A great hockey player goes to where the puck is going to be."
-Not extrapolating trends, but getting to a place where someone could pass to him for him to score.
+Not just guessing direction, but getting to a place where someone could pass to him for him to score.

 -------

-39 minutes
+#### 39 minutes:

 "the way you get good user interfaces is you do experiments with 100s of people.
 And that's exactly what we did at Xerox PARC."